open-resources/dash_curriculum/tutorial/part2/chapter9.md

 ![solution_ex1](./ch9_files/chapter09_ex1.gif)
 ````

-(2) Based on the table created in the above exercise, complete the app with a linechart.
+(2) Based on the table created in the above exercise, complete the app with a line chart.
 The chart should be located in a new column, on the same row next to the table.
-The linechart should have years on the x-axis, one line per country and should show one of the selectable columns on the y-axis.
+The linechart should have years on the x-axis, one line per country and should show the selected column on the y-axis.
 ````{dropdown} See Solution
     :container: + shadow
     :title: bg-primary text-white font-weight-bold